alexeyds/broutes/README.md

 * **routesBuilder**: a builder function to which an object containing {[route](#rroute), [scope](#rscope), [namedScope](#rnamedscope), [resources](#rresources)} will be passed.
 * **options**:
-  * **toQueryString**: a function used to build query string for all routes.
+  * **toQueryString**: a function used to build query strings for all routes.
 A simple non-strict `encodeURIComponent`-based function is used by default.

 ### r.route()
 ```js